dolapalm/geekfest-workshop/08-persistent_volumes.md

 minikube ssh echo "hello >/home/docker/test"
 ```
 - Open the demo in the browser and navigate to `file system browser` then navigate to `/data` and you should see the `test` file.
+- In the `test` file, you should see the `hello` string we just written on the VM.
 - Delete the current deployment
 ```
 kubectl delete deployment kuard-deployment